-Former slaves and abolitionist speakers would travel around the UK giving lectures, stopping at major towns and cities.
+Former enslaved Africans and abolitionist speakers would travel around the UK giving lectures, stopping at major towns and cities.
 It was one way of them giving prominence to their cause whilst earning money to live through speaker fees.
 Harriet Beecher Stowe, author of Uncle Tom’s Cabin, spoke to the Leeds Anti-Slavery Association in 1853 and was paid a silver fruit basket and a purse of 100 Guineas.
 Here are some of the other prominent speakers who spoke in Leeds:

 - 1846 Frederick Douglass' first visit – his eloquent speeches, printed in the Leeds Mercury and other papers, meant that the 'runaway slave' returned an international statesman.

-- 1861 Martin Delany, black nationalist visited Leeds.
-In 1865 he became the highest ranking black field officer in the United States Army.
+- 1861 Martin Delany, Black nationalist visited Leeds.
+In 1865 he became the highest ranking Black field officer in the United States Army.